 Take the example given from Vishen; he said his benchmark in the physical area is to be able to do 50 pushups once a week.
 And that is his minimum.

-Every week, he would test this benchmark by doing pushups.
-If he manages to do 50 pushups, that’s great because it means he has maintained his body shape and are physically fit.
+Every week, he would test this benchmark by doing the pushups.
+If he manages to do 50 pushups, that’s great because it means he has maintained his body shape and is physically fit.

 And if his body cannot take it and he fails the test, he would put his focus into building his physical health over the following week.

 Vishen would then put more time into exercise and build his stamina to make sure he can do the minimum pushups, to reach his benchmark of 50 pushups.

-He will also increase his benchmark to doing more pushups, like 55 or 60.
+He would also increase his benchmark to doing more pushups, like 55 or 60.
 He wanted to create a challenge to do more than his benchmark when he failed the test so that he could push through his limit.

 By creating these “set points” across every area in his life, he not only manages to maintain his performance, but he also improves in those areas.

 Of course, you would.
-In fact, most successful bloggers you see in the internet world today made it because of their persistence.
+In fact, most successful bloggers you see on the internet today made it because of their persistence.

 They maintain their pace, and they have been doing it for years.
 Neil Patel said he had been a blogger for more than a decade.
 He has been writing and publishing fresh content to his blog almost every single day, for more than 10 years.